Pablo Zabaleta

 Pablo Javier Zabaleta Girod ([ˈpaβlo saβaˈleta]; born 16 January 1985) is an Argentine former professional footballer who played as a right back.
 Zabaleta could operate on both sides of the pitch as a full-back and was known for his tenacious style of play, and has captained his club on numerous occasions.

 With Manchester City, Zabaleta won all of English football's major honours: the FA Cup (2011), the Premier League (2012 and 2014), the League Cup (2014 and 2016) and the Community Shield (2012).
 Moreover, Zabaleta is often considered to be a cult hero at Manchester City owing to his determination and passion for the club.
-Before joining Manchester City, Zabaleta played for La Liga club RCD Espanyol, where he won the 2005–06 Copa del Rey.
+Before joining Manchester City, Zabaleta played for La Liga club Espanyol, where he won the 2005–06 Copa del Rey.
 He made 333 appearances over nine seasons for Manchester City before signing for London-based club West Ham United in the summer of 2017.

 A full international since 2005, Zabaleta represented Argentina at the 2011 and 2015 Copa América, and was part of their team which finished as runners-up in the 2014 FIFA World Cup.
 He was also in their team which won gold at the 2008 Olympics.

+Since January 2023, Zabaleta serves as assistant manager of Albania's national football team, under head coach Sylvinho.

 Club career

 San Lorenzo

 Born in Buenos Aires, Zabaleta was raised in Arrecifes.
-He began his career at Club Atlético San Lorenzo de Almagro in 2002 after progressing through their youth ranks, having been signed at the age of 12 from local club Obras Sanitarias.
-He started playing as a defensive midfielder but eventually moved to the right side of midfield.
+He began his career at San Lorenzo in 2002, after progressing through their youth ranks, having been signed at the age of 12 from local club Obras Sanitarias.
+He started playing as a defensive midfielder, but eventually moved to the right side of midfield.